alphagov/whitehall/STYLEGUIDE.md

 ### `./styleguide`

 These are a collection of Sass mixins.
 They shouldn't output any CSS when included and should only produce CSS when called from another file.
-Things should be put here and used before being standardised and moved into the frontend_toolkit.
+Things should be put here and used before being standardised and moved into the [frontend_toolkit][3].

 ## Layouts